The Importance of Online Credit Card Processing

-- Once a merchant integrates a payment gateway into their shopping cart they are able to securely process and provide responses to payment card transactions through their merchant account.
-When a customer submits card account information through their web browser into a merchant's shopping cart, the payment gateway will decipher the XML files from the web browser and encrypt it using a SSL (secure socket layer) for transmission to the payment processor.
+Once a merchant integrates a payment gateway into their shopping cart they are able to securely process and provide responses to payment card transactions through their merchant account.
+When a customer submits card account information through their web browser into a merchant's shopping cart, the payment gateway will decipher the XML files from the web browser and encrypts it using a SSL (secure socket layer) for transmission to the payment processor.

 At the payment processor, the card account information is unpackaged from the web browser's XML format and sent to the merchant acquiring bank to be entered into the payment card network.
-Once the file arrives at the merchant acquiring bank, the card account information deciphered and rewritten into a standard financial interchange message, usually ISO 8583, before being sent to the card association through another SSL connection.
+Once the file arrives at the merchant acquiring bank, the card account information is deciphered and rewritten into a standard financial interchange message, usually ISO 8583, before being sent to the card association through another SSL connection.

-Upon arrival at the card association, the card issuing bank is determined and the customer account information is sent to the card issuing bank along with the payment authorization information.
+Upon arrival at the card association, the card issuing bank is determined and the customer's account information is sent to the card issuing bank along with the payment authorization information.
 The card issuing bank will receive payment requests, determine through a number of credit and security checks if the payment can be authorized and send the response back through the card association informing both the merchant and customer to their decision.

 What is PCI DSS Compliance?

-Starting in 2006, the card association of Visa, Mastercard, American Express, Discover and JCB agreed to follow the guidelines set forth by the PCI to improve the security of the payment card networks and enforce that merchants follow these guidelines or risk fines for non compliance.
+Starting in 2006, the card association of Visa, MasterCard, American Express, Discover and JCB agreed to follow the guidelines set forth by the PCI to improve the security of the payment card networks and enforce that merchants follow these guidelines or risk fines for noncompliance.

 There are 4 levels of PCI Compliance; Level 1 for merchants doing in excess of 6 million transactions a year, Level 2 for merchants doing between 1 to 6 million transactions a year, Level 3 for merchant doing 20,000 to 1 million transactions a year and Level 4 for merchants doing less than 20,000 transactions a year.